 - Become part of a learning community through the exchange of ideas and learning, building lasting, supportive relationships within the network.

 - Develop new approaches to achieve results and engage partners in moving the work forward.

 - Challenge the status quo and identify barriers to improving equitable outcomes for children, youth, and families.

 Throughout the year, participants will create results-driven action plans through a step-by-step process by delving into key themes, incorporating and amplifying lived expertise, and utilizing plain language to engage a wider audience in addressing disparities.
 They will also examine and pursue opportunities to shift policies, practices, resources, and power structures all aimed at supporting and sustaining equitable outcomes for children, youth, and families.
 The goal is for each organization to consistently achieve measurable and impactful advancements by increasing equitable access to supports and strengthening community networks through a racial equity lens, advancing diversity, equity, and inclusion as a social norm.

 Stay tuned for more information on this incredible journey of impact and transformation.

-Renada Johnson is the Director of Children, Youth and Families and Elizabeth Vetter is a Program Associate at Lutheran Services in America.
+Renada Johnson is Senior Director of Children, Youth and Family Initiatives at Lutheran Services in America.